 We have generated limited revenue to date.
-In the first quarter of 2014, we began recognizing revenue from sales of ReSure Sealant.
-All of our sustained drug delivery products are in various phases of clinical and preclinical development.
+All of our extended-delivery drug delivery products are in various phases of clinical and preclinical development.
 We do not expect sales of ReSure Sealant to generate revenue that is sufficient for us to achieve profitability.
 Instead, our ability to generate product revenue sufficient to achieve profitability will depend heavily on our obtaining marketing approval for and commercializing products with greater market potential, including one or both of DEXTENZA and OTX-TP.
 Since inception, we have incurred significant operating losses.
-Our net loss was \$10.8 million for the three months ended March 31, 2016.
-As of March 31, 2016, we had an accumulated deficit of \$140.0 million.
+Our net loss was \$18.7 million and \$34.7 million for the three and six months ended June 30, 2017, respectively.
+As of June 30, 2017, we had an accumulated deficit of \$208.6 million.

-Our total operating expenses were \$11.0 million for the three months ended March 31, 2016, including \$1.3 million in non-cash stock-based compensation expense.
-We anticipate that our operating expenses will increase substantially as we pursue the clinical development of our most advanced product candidates, DEXTENZA and OTX-TP, continue the research and development of our other product candidates, continue the internal development of our intravitreal hydrogel depot for the sustained delivery of protein-based or small molecule anti-angiogenic drugs, such as anti-VEGF drugs for the treatment of wet AMD and other back-of-the-eye diseases and seek marketing approval for any such product candidate for which we obtain favorable pivotal clinical trial results.
-We expect to continue to incur substantial additional expenses for product manufacturing, sales, marketing and distribution for our product candidates for which we obtain marketing approval.
-In addition, we will incur additional costs associated with operating as a public company.
+Our total cost and operating expenses were \$18.8 million and \$34.9 million for the three and six months ended June 30, 2017, respectively, including \$2.1 million and \$4.1 million in non-cash stock-based compensation expense and depreciation expense, respectively.
+Our operating expenses have grown as we continue to pursue the clinical development of our most advanced product candidates, DEXTENZA and OTX-TP; continue the research and development of our other product candidates; continue the internal development of our intravitreal hydrogel depot for the sustained delivery of protein-based or small molecule anti-angiogenic drugs, such as anti-VEGF drugs and TKIs for the treatment of wet AMD and other back-of-the-eye diseases; and seek marketing approval for any such product candidate for which we obtain favorable pivotal clinical trial results.
+In August 2017, we updated our DEXTENZA commercial plans and expect to realize savings in operating expenses, including personal costs, as a result of streamlining headcount, as part of an initiative to enhance operations and reduce expenses.
+As a result, we expect to incur lower sales and marketing expenses for our product candidates until we obtain marketing approval of DEXTENZA or any of our other product candidates.
+In addition, we will continue to incur additional costs associated with operating as a public company.

-We do not expect to generate significant revenue from sales of any product for several years, if at all.
-Accordingly, we may need to obtain substantial additional funding in connection with our continuing operations.
-If we are unable to raise capital when needed or on attractive terms, we could be forced to delay, reduce or eliminate our research and development programs or any future commercialization efforts or to relinquish valuable rights to our technologies, future revenue streams, research programs or product candidates or grant licenses on terms that may not be favorable to us.
+We do not generate significant revenue from product sales and may not for several years, if at all.
+Accordingly, we will need to obtain substantial additional funding in connection with our continuing operations.
+If we are unable to access our borrowing capacity or raise capital when needed or on attractive terms, we could be forced to delay, reduce or eliminate our research and development programs or any future commercialization efforts or to relinquish valuable rights to our technologies, future revenue streams, research programs or product candidates or grant licenses on terms that may not be favorable to us.